Kapral67/FamilyDirectory/README.md

             - If you don't see SinglePageApp, then you are probably in the wrong region, make sure you're in the region you set as `${AWS_REGION}`

+    5. Finally, we need to enable Production Access to SES

+        1. Go to SES in AWS Management Console

+        2. On the sidebar there is a **Get set up** option, click that

+        3. Then on the first section of that page there is a **Request Production Access** button, click that

+        4. For the **Mail type** select **TRANSACTIONAL**

+        5. For the **Website URL** enter `https://${ORG_FAMILYDIRECTORY_HOSTED_ZONE_NAME}`

+        6. For the **Use case description** put something to the effect of `"For emailing account-holders of this application"`

+      - *It may take up to 24 hours for your Production Access Request to be approved, users are not able to sign-up until this is complete*

 ### Updating

 #### Frontend